gugol9/gugol9/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...
 Java
 - 🌱 I’m currently learning ...
-TSQL, Phyton and IoT
+Java
 - 👯 I’m looking to collaborate on ...
 Java
 - 🤔 I’m looking for help with ...
 TSQL
 - 💬 Ask me about ...
 Anything